Loading organizations...

 Key people at iMDsoft.

-iMDsoft was founded by Phyllis Gotlib (Chief Executive Officer, co-founder).
+iMDsoft was founded in 1996 by Phyllis Gotlib (Chief Executive Officer, co-founder).

-iMDsoft was founded by Phyllis Gotlib (Chief Executive Officer, co-founder).
+iMDsoft was founded in 1996 by Phyllis Gotlib (Chief Executive Officer, co-founder).

 iMDsoft is a healthcare technology company specializing in clinical information systems (CIS) for critical care, anesthesia, and acute care environments.
 Its flagship product, MetaVision, is a robust platform deployed in over 400 hospitals across 27 countries, serving clinicians by streamlining workflows, enhancing patient safety, reducing hospital stays, and improving financial performance through features like interoperability, automated reporting, and compliance support[1][2][5].
 Acquired by Harris Computer Corporation in 2016, iMDsoft has expanded globally, addressing challenges such as staff shortages, budget constraints, and diverse protocols with measurable impacts, including a 72% reduction in billing errors[1][2].